wmarrujo/AAE451/README.md

 - The `Airplane` object contains all the information about a given airplane configuration.
 - Other objects (such as powerplant or wing) are set up to fit into an instance variable in either the `Mission` or `Airplane` objects in order to be able to swap in and out different components

-### Definitions

-The definitions file is where the definitions we've been given are encoded.
-These include general constants such as gravitational acceleration or passenger weight, and includes specifically defined sizing missions.
-Known component definitions for the "other" objects as defined in the parameters are also set here.

 ### Equations

 Here are defined the equations that take the mission and aircraft parameters and calculate performance values.

+### Missions

+The missions file is where each mission is defined.
+Each mission has a segments list, where each segment has an initialize function, completion condition function, and an update function.
+The structure for these is defined in the parameters function.

 ### Sizing

 This is where the calculations are called and the airplane configurations are tested for their performance values.
 Any iteration is done here.

+This is also where the airplane is defined.

 ## Unit Conversions